lxxxxb/ERbS-DMFB/README.md

 # Efficient Routing-based Synthesis for Digital Microfluidic Biochips via Reinforcement Learning
+This is the code for our work "Efficient Routing-based Synthesis for Digital Microfluidic Biochips via Reinforcement Learning".
+Biao Liu, Chen Jiang, Qi Xu, Hailong Yao, Tsung-Yi Ho and Bo Yuan.
 ## Environment
 To build the environment, you can follow the code below,